 Readings: Chapter 14: Machine Learning.

-Final Project Milestone #8 due Wednesday, April 22.
+Final Project Milestone #8 due Friday, April 24.
 Working rough draft of your final project.
 Demo Day is still one week away, and you can completely pivot if you want, but you must have a fairly complete version of your current project: a Shiny app with your About page, your data and your model.
+Write a four sentence elevantor pitch for your project and e-mail it to your TF.
+This pitch is how you will begin each presentation during Demo Day.

 A public portfolio of high quality work is better than a Harvard degree.